jwalton/rust-book-abridged/docs/ch19/ch19-04-advanced-functions-and-closures.md

 }
 ```

-The `fn` type her is called a _function pointer_.
-You may recall [from chapter 13][chap13] that to pass a closure as a parameter, we declared a generic function and used a trait bound on the generic type to `FnOnce`, `FnMut`, or `Fn`.
-The difference between a closure and a function pointer is that the function pointer is a concrete type.
+The first parameter to `do_twice` is called a _function pointer_.
+You may recall [from chapter 13][chap13] that in order to pass a closure as a parameter, we declared a generic function and used a trait bound on the generic type to `FnOnce`, `FnMut`, or `Fn`.
+The difference between a closure and a function pointer is the function pointer is a named concrete type instead of a generic trait bound.
+(Technically any given closure has a concrete type as well, generated at compile time, but these are unnameable types.)

-Function pointers implement all three generic traits (`FnOnce`, `FnMut`, and `Fn`) so you can always pass a function pointer to a function that expects a trait.
+Because a function is like a closure that cannot capture any variables, function pointers implement all three generic traits (`FnOnce`, `FnMut`, and `Fn`) so you can always pass a function pointer to a function that expects a trait.
 For this reason, it's generally more flexible to write a function that takes a closure.
 You'll likely have to use a function pointer instead If you're interacting with C code.

+## Passing Functions In Place of a Closure

 Here's an example of using a function in place of a closure: